-The perfect time to shop for a cheap airfare is 3 p.m.
-Eastern time on a Tuesday, says Rick Seaney, CEO and cofounder of FareCompare.com and owner of one of the world’s largest databases of current and historical airfares.
+The perfect time to shop for cheap airfare is 3 p.m.
+Eastern time on a Tuesday, says Rick Seaney, CEO and co-founder of FareCompare.com and owner of one of the world’s largest databases of current and historical airfares.
 “Monday night is when the major airlines announce sales.
 This triggers other airlines to try to match those sales on Tuesday,” he says.
-All this takes a few hours to get through the system, which is why 3 p.m. is when the most cheap seats are available.
+All this takes a few hours to get through the system, which is why 3 p.m. is when the cheapest seats are available.

 When are the cheapest days and times to fly?
 Tuesday, Wednesday and Saturday generally tend to be less expensive, since fewer businesspeople fly on these days and more seats are available.
 The cheapest time to fly: the first flight of the day (most people don’t want to get up early), followed by flights at noon and those at dinnertime.

 Most markets don’t view Sunday or even Monday as the start of the week.
 For them, Wednesday is the first day of the sales week, so that’s the day they’ll discount the previous week’s goods (particularly meat and poultry, where you can save as much as 75 percent), says Stephanie Nelson, author of The Coupon Mom’s Guide to Cutting Your Grocery Bills in Half.

 However, not all stores follow this rule, so to find out your store’s “bargain personality,” ask the produce and meat managers exactly when they do their markdowns.
 Then time your shopping and really save.